-Since we offer a WordPress website maintenance service, we are brought upon to examine different web hosting configurations in order to help our clients in their technology decisions.
+By providing WordPress website maintenance services, we are faced with the opportunity to analyze different web hosting configurations in order to assist our clients in their technological decisions.

 What is website cross contamination?